Preparing for Risks You Can’t Foresee

 Assets: Low to moderate

 For many young people at the beginning of their careers, the risks tend to be low: Most are relatively healthy, single and own few possessions.
 The biggest financial risk would likely come from a catastrophic event, like an accident or illness, that results in a disability or loss of life.
-Short- and long-term disability insurance, often offered by employers, is an inexpensive way to safeguard your income in the event of a disability.
-In the event of your death, though, family members would likely be left responsible for medical and funeral expenses and any unpaid debts.
-A small life insurance policy could keep those expenses from falling to your loved ones.
+Short- and long-term disability insurance is an inexpensive way to safeguard your income in the event of a disability.
+Only about two thirds of younger people take advantage of these policies, even though disability insurance is a common benefit offered through your employer.

 Settling Down